 Wondering why SD card is not recognized by Mac?
 Want to know how to fix this issue?
 Go on, please.

-- SD card reader is not working
+- The SD card reader is not working.

-- SD card driver not updated or lost
+- The SD card driver is outdated.

-- SD card is corrupted
+- The SD card is corrupted logically.

-- SD card is physically damaged
+- The SD card is physically damaged.

 How do I get my Mac to recognize my SD card?

 As below, we have listed some feasible solutions to fix SD card not working/reading on Mac.
 You don't have to try them all, just work your way down the list until you find the one that works for you: